processone/jamler/README.md

 ### Processes

-Erlang processes are mimiced in jamler using Lwt threads.
+Erlang processes are mimicked in jamler using Lwt threads.
 Processes have the following type:
 ```ocaml
 type -'a pid